xkollar/xkollar.github.io/data/posts/2026-01-25-tech-interview-ii.markdown

 I don't think I like it, but maybe it can be CSS-ed? -->

-In the [previous installment of the Tech Interview saga](2025-12-25-tech-interview-i.html) we have left just as things started to get fun, perhaps expecting some quite heavy chunks of code dropping.
+In the [previous installment of the Tech Interview saga](2025-12-25-tech-interview-i.html) we left off just as things started to get fun, perhaps expecting some quite heavy chunks of code dropping.
 Will they materialize?
 Or perhaps the interview will switch to Python?
 (Yeah, you saw the tags, no fooling you!)
 Keep reading and find out!

-Staring at the art outside of the meeting room gave you an uneasy feeling of discontinuity in time.
-It feels like you lost a month doing just that.
+Staring at the art outside the meeting room gave you an uneasy feeling of discontinuity in time.
+It feels like you've lost a month doing just that.
 But that is impossible, you are still here, doing the interview.
-There was a quesion, right.
+There was a question, right.

-You take a deep breath and squeeze the whiteboard marker in your hand, feeling it's weight like a master chef would feel the weight and the balance of a knife, ready to scribble.
+You take a deep breath and squeeze the whiteboard marker in your hand, feeling its weight like a master chef would feel the weight and the balance of a knife, ready to scribble.

 <div class="speaker b">